Check If a Variable Exists in Bash Using If Statement

 What is Variable in Bash?

 A variable is a vital component of any programming language.
-It is basically a storage that stores values temporarily.
+It is a storage that stores values temporarily.
 These values can be any type including integers, floating numbers, strings, or any characters.
 In bash scripting, you can define a variable by any name you wish for or keep any value.
-You can access the stored values by prefixing $ using with the variable name in bash.
+You can access the stored values by prefixing $ using the variable name in bash.
 Check the syntax below:

 variable_name=value